Jeff Buckley: Career

-With accompaniment by experimental rock guitarist Gary Lucas, Buckley performed "I Never Asked To Be Your Mountain", a song Tim Buckley wrote about an infant Jeff Buckley and his mother.
-Buckley returned to the stage to play "Sefronia – The King's Chain", "Phantasmagoria in Two", and concluded the concert with "Once I Was" performed acoustically with an impromptu a cappella ending, due to a snapped guitar string.
-Willner, the show's organizer, later recalled that Buckley's set closer made a strong impression.
-Buckley's performance at the concert was counterintuitive to his desire to distance himself musically from his father; Buckley later explained his reasoning to Rolling Stone: "It wasn't my work, it wasn't my life.
+Accompanied by the experimental rock guitarist Gary Lucas, Buckley performed "I Never Asked To Be Your Mountain", a song Tim Buckley wrote about the infant Jeff and his mother.
+He returned to play "Sefronia – The King's Chain", "Phantasmagoria in Two", and concluded with "Once I Was" performed acoustically with an impromptu a cappella ending, due to a snapped guitar string.
+Willner, the show's organizer, recalled that Buckley made a strong impression.
+Buckley's performance was counter to his desire to distance himself musically from his father; he later said: "It wasn't my work, it wasn't my life.
 But it bothered me that I hadn't been to his funeral, that I'd never been able to tell him anything.
 I used that show to pay my last respects."
-The concert proved to be his first step into the music industry that had eluded him for years.
+The concert proved to be Buckley's first step into the music industry that had eluded him for years.

-On subsequent trips to New York in mid-1991, Buckley began co-writing with Gary Lucas, resulting in the songs "Grace" and "Mojo Pin", and by late 1991, he began performing with Lucas's band Gods and Monsters in New York City.
-After being offered a development deal as a member of Gods and Monsters at Imago Records, Buckley moved to Lower East Side, Manhattan, at the end of 1991.
+On subsequent trips to New York in mid-1991, Buckley began co-writing with Gary Lucas, resulting in the songs "Grace" and "Mojo Pin".
+In late 1991, he began performing with Lucas's band Gods and Monsters in New York City.
+After being offered a development deal as a member of Gods and Monsters at Imago Records, Buckley moved to the Lower East Side, Manhattan, at the end of 1991.
 The day after Gods and Monsters officially debuted in March 1992, he decided to leave the band.

-Buckley began performing at several clubs and cafés around Lower Manhattan, but Sin-é became his main venue.
+Buckley began performing at several clubs and cafés around Lower Manhattan, and Sin-é became his main venue.
 He first appeared at Sin-é in April 1992 and quickly earned a regular Monday night slot there.
-His repertoire consisted of a diverse range of folk, rock, R&B, blues, and jazz cover songs, much of it he had newly learned.
+His repertoire consisted of a diverse range of folk, rock, R&B, blues, and jazz cover songs, much of which he had newly learned.
 During this period, he discovered singers such as Nina Simone, Billie Holiday, Van Morrison, and Judy Garland.
-Buckley performed an eclectic selection of covers from a range of artists from Led Zeppelin, Nusrat Fateh Ali Khan, Bob Dylan, Édith Piaf, Elton John, the Smiths, Bad Brains, Leonard Cohen, Robert Johnson and Siouxsie Sioux.
-Original songs from the Babylon Dungeon Sessions, and the songs he'd written with Gary Lucas were also included in his set lists.
-He performed solo, accompanying himself on a borrowed Fender Telecaster.
-Buckley stated he learned how to perform onstage from playing to small audiences.
+Buckley performed an eclectic selection of covers by artists including Led Zeppelin ("Night Flight"), Nusrat Fateh Ali Khan ("Ye Jo Halka Halka Suroor Hae"), Bob Dylan ("Mama, You've Been On My Mind"), Édith Piaf ("Je ne Connais Pas La Fin"), the Smiths ("I Know It's Over"), Bad Brains ("I Against I"), and Siouxsie Sioux ("Killing Time").
+Original songs from the Babylon Dungeon Sessions and the songs he had written with Lucas were also included in his set lists.
+He performed solo, accompanying himself on a Fender Telecaster he borrowed from his friend Janine Nichols.
+Buckley said he learned how to perform onstage by playing to small audiences.